 On the other hand, buying only blue-chip stocks and letting them earn dividends and stock splits is perfect if you don’t have a lot of time to actively manage your investments.

 The best advice for a newlywed couple in terms of investing in stocks?
 Returns aren't always guaranteed, so invest only what you can afford to lose.

 The wedding only marks the beginning of your life together as husband and wife.
 Now, you’re embarking on a new chapter: building your future together.
 The best part about this is you can learn from each other and grow together.

-Now that you have some of the best pieces of advice for newlyweds, determine your investment goals, choose the right investment, and know how to carry your plans out.
+Now that you have some of the best advice for newlywed couples, determine your investment goals, choose the right investments, and carry your plans out together.